wtsanshou/Coding/DataStructure/NonlinearStructure/Tree/BST/Lint164UniqueBinarySearchTreesII.md

 * **worst-case time complexity:** O(2<sup>n*n*n</sup>).
 * **worst-case space complexity:** O(2<sup>n*n*n</sup>).

 I am not very sure if the complexity is correct.
 It's very high anyway.
+The maximum input is `11` in LintCode.
+Does this algorithm have practice meaning?